radical-cybertools/radical.pilot/docs/source/user_guide/remote_hpc_pilots.rst

 Launching Remote / HPC Pilots
 ************************************

-**This chapter describes how to use RADICAL-Pilot to execute Tasks on Pilots running on one or more distributed HPC clusters.**
+**This chapter describes how to use RADICAL-Pilot to execute tasks on pilots running on one or more HPC clusters.**

 As a pilot-job system, RADICAL-Pilot aims to provide a programmable resource overlay that allows a user to efficiently execute their workloads (tasks)